Skip to content

 Back to Blog

-high severity March 15, 2026 · scope unconfirmed
+high severity March 15, 2026 · 3 min read Unverified claim — what this is

 Evaluate a Norstella company Listed by everest Ransomware Group

-On March 15, 2026, the Everest ransomware group listed a Norstella company on its leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On March 15, 2026, the Everest ransomware group listed a Norstella company on its leak site, claiming that internal files had been exfiltrated during a ransomware attack.
 Anyone whose personal information appears in those files — employees, contractors, customers, or their family members — now faces the risk that sensitive details could be published or sold.

 Public reporting on the Everest leak site, tracked by ransomware.live, shows the group posted details of a Norstella-affiliated entity under the title “Evaluate a Norstella company.”
 Available information indicates the incident involves internal files exfiltrated after the attackers gained access to the company’s systems.
 The exact number of people affected remains unknown, and the specific types of records taken have not been publicly detailed beyond the broad description of internal files.
 No deadline for publication has been confirmed in the initial listing.